fdumontmd/fdumontmd.github.com/source/_posts/2011-12-23-seven-databases-in-seven-weeks-mongodb-day-1.markdown

 ### The [`$not`](http://www.mongodb.org/display/DOCS/Advanced+Queries#AdvancedQueries-Metaoperator%3A%7B%7B%24not%7D%7D) operator

 I first got curious about this operator because the example from the book did not work.
-It generated an error in mongoDB 2.0.2 (the latest at the time of writing).
+It generated an error in MongoDB 2.0.2 (the latest at the time of writing).

 {% codeblock lang:javascript %}